HMS Viceroywas one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 After his retirement in 1958 he worked as Bursar at Dauntsey's School in Wiltshire.
 He is the author of Country Crafts Today (David and Charles, 1974), Country Crafts in Pictures (David and Charles, 1976), Crafts of the Highlands and Islands (David and Charles, 1978) and Irish Crafts and Craftsmen

-family wedding in 2015.
-He drives a beaten up old Skoda around
+He used to drive a beaten up old Skoda around

 Hungerford and escapes the English winters by spending six weeks with

 his daughter's family in Melbourne, Australia.
-This year's visit is
+His visit in 2017 was

 you have stories or photographs of HMS Viceroy you would like to